rikosintie/Discovery/README.md

  850    OSPF-Peering    10.254.34.18    255.255.255.252 Manual     Up    No    No
 ```

-This output is very functional, you get enough information to build a detailed cutover plan.
+This project output is very functional, you get enough information to build a detailed cut over plan.
+You are free to customize the [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt) file to add or remove show commands as needed.

 The script saves the data to various directories for easy access.